ponyfoo/articles/2017/01-26--setting-up-angular-2-development-environment/body.markdown

 </cl-image>
 ```

 6\.
 Try running your app.
-You should be able to upload, list your images and perform some transformations on them.
+You should be able to upload, list your images and perform some transformations on them, as seen below.

 ![Cloudinary is alive!][cloudinary-working]